FirstHR

 Hiring an administrative assistant is often the moment a small business stops running on the founder's memory and starts building real operations.
 That makes the interview matter more than the generic question lists suggest: you are hiring the person who will own scheduling, handle correspondence, and keep the office moving.
 The right questions tell you whether a candidate can actually do that, not just whether they interview well.

 At FirstHR, we built this guide for the owner, office manager, or operations lead doing the hiring, not for a job seeker rehearsing answers.
 Below are 30 questions grouped by competency, each with what a strong answer looks like, plus a 1 to 5 scorecard so you can compare candidates on evidence.
-Start from the matching administrative assistant job description, and the guide to conducting an interview covers the fundamentals.
+Start from the matching administrative assistant job description.

 TL;DR